nashcom/nsh-tools/nshcipher/README.md

-# nshcipher -- Small cipher check helper tool
+# nshcipher -- Cipher Check and Diagnostic Tool

 Diagnostic tool for TLS/SSL cipher configuration implemented using OpenSSL.
 It can be used to dump all supported ciphers and also to connect to a remote server to check which ciphers are supported.